Semrush Review — All the Pros and Cons

 Accessing search intent data

-Now, a key thing that differentiates Semrush from competing SEO tools in the keyword research department is its inclusion of ‘search intent‘ in the data provided.
+A key thing that differentiates Semrush from several of its competitors in the keyword research department is its inclusion of comprehensive ‘search intent‘ data.

 When you are given a list of keyword suggestions, they are accompanied by little letters — I, N, C or T.